katkapsasky/mildew-detector/README.md

 - Streamlit was used to create a client dashboard comprising of 6 pages and a collapsible menu for intuitive navigation.
 - By using TensorFlow to load the dataset images into an array in the Data Visualization notebook, the average and variability for all images is displayed and can be found on the Leaf Visualizer page of the live App.
 - By calculating the mean for the healthy and infected average images, the difference between the two can be visualized and found on the Leaf Visualizer page of the live App.
-- Also found on the Leaf Visualizer page, users have the ability to create an image montage of healthy or infected cherry lead images.
+- Also found on the Leaf Visualizer page, users have the ability to create an image montage of healthy or infected cherry leaf images.

 ### Business Requirement 2 - Image Prediction